Grad & Law School Resources

-The below tools are meant to serve as an introduction to the preparation and application process for the post-secondary education options that a JMC degree qualifies graduates for.
-Be sure to make an appointment with your Career Consultant to review your individual plans and approach.
+The below resources are meant to serve as a general introduction to the exploration, preparation, and application process for the number of post-secondary education options that many Madison graduates pursue.

 Graduate School Resources

-This site includes articles about graduation education and tips about the graduate admission process.
+This site includes articles about graduate education and tips about the graduate admission process.

-On top of allowing you to search for graduate programs by type, degree offered, and location, Peterson’s provides information on financing graduate studies and test preparation (among other things).
+On top of allowing you to search for graduate programs by type, degree offered, and location, Peterson’s provides information on financing graduate studies and test preparation.

 Versatile PhD is the oldest, largest online community dedicated to non-academic and non-faculty careers for PhDs in humanities, social sciences, and STEM.
 This is a great site to explore if you’re considering advanced studies and envision a career in a non-academic setting.